jwellman1307/SpendGuard-App/README.md

 ## Testing Completed

-SafeSpend V1 was tested for:
+SpendGuard V1 was tested for:

 - Fresh install behavior
 - App uninstall and reinstall